Butyric Acid, Gut Bacteria, and Colon Health

 Butyric acid is a saturated fatty acid.
 Saturated fats contain saturated fatty acids and have a reputation for creating health problems if eaten in excess.
 These problems include increasing the amount of LDL cholesterol in the blood.
 A high cholesterol level may lead to fatty plaque deposits in arteries and increase the risk of a heart attack or a stroke.
 Excess cholesterol may also increase the risk of some types of cancer.
 Researchers are discovering that not all saturated fats produce these effects, however.
 Butyric acid and other short-chain fatty acids actually have health benefits.

 Butyric acid is the main food source of the colonocytes, which are cells in the lining of the colon.
-Butyric acid supports the colonocytes, helping them to function properly and maintaining the integrity of the intestinal lining.
+The chemical supports the colonocytes, helping them to function properly and maintaining the integrity of the intestinal lining.

 Butyric acid may help people suffering from Crohn’s disease and ulcerative colitis.
 These disorders are classified as inflammatory bowel diseases, or IBD.
 Butyric acid enemas have reduced colon inflammation symptoms in some IBD patients.
 Further exploration of this effect is needed, however.